Resources

 Breakthrough T1D (formerly JDRF)

 Non-profit organization that supports T1D research and advocacy.
-Has a variety of T1D resources, including resources specific to mental health and T1D
+Has a variety of T1D resources, including resources specific to mental health and T1D as well as a directory to assist individuals living with diabetes in finding a mental health provider.

 Diabetes Burnout